faramirezs/icp-vrn-generator/tasks/tasks-prd-random-number-history.md

 ## Relevant Files

-- `src/backend/src/lib.rs` - Main canister implementation where RandomNumberEntry struct and storage functions will be added.
+- `src/backend/src/lib.rs` - Main canister implementation where RandomNumberEntry struct and storage functions have been added (MODIFIED).
+- `src/backend/Cargo.toml` - Added serde dependency for serialization support (MODIFIED).
 - `src/backend/backend.did` - Candid interface file that needs to be updated to include new history and audit functions.
 - `src/frontend/src/services/backendService.ts` - Backend service layer where new history and audit API calls will be added.
 - `src/frontend/src/views/RandomGeneratorView.tsx` - Existing view component that will be extended with history display section.
 - `src/frontend/src/components/` - Potential location for new reusable components like HistoryList, AuditDetails, etc.
-- `src/declarations/backend/` - Auto-generated TypeScript declarations (will be updated after Candid generation).
+- `src/declarations/backend/` - Auto-generated TypeScript declarations (updated after Candid generation).
 - `tests/src/backend.test.ts` - Backend integration tests where history storage and audit tests will be added.
 - `src/frontend/tests/views/RandomGeneratorView.test.tsx` - Unit tests that need to be updated for new history functionality.
 - `src/frontend/tests/services/backendService.test.ts` - Service layer tests for new history functions (to be created).